 - Elise Eeraerts (BE) in collaboration with Grond Studio

 Possible Patterns is a spatial intervention by artist Elise Eeraerts (BE) in collaboration with Grond Studio.
 It is comprised of modular elements.
 They make up a large volume that emerges as a fragment of built space.
-The modular elements that the intervention consists of are made of rammed earth.There are 5 different shapes that function intermodularly as a group.
+The modular elements are made out of rammed earth.There are 5 different shapes that function intermodularly as a group.
 Among these, some establish a scaled up/down version of themselves.
 Possible Patterns originates from research into the standardization and customization of shapes, geometry and composition.
-Through the work’s modularity a multitude of configurations could be (re)built.
+Through the work’s modularity, a multitude of configurations could be (re)built.
 Within these modular units an additional experiment is materialized through the creation of openings in the middle.
 These openings have a visual impact, constituting small windows to look through ‘Possible Patterns’ from different sides.
 Yet they also bring forward fragility in terms of the material stability of rammed earth.
-Usually, mud bricks do not contain openings within their own volume.
-Pushing their distinctive balance to its limit, challenges and activates the senses and experience of the viewer.
+Usually, earth bricks do not contain openings within their own volume.
+Pushing their distinctive balance to its limit, it challenges and activates the senses and experience of the viewer.